September Beekeeping UK – Feeding, Varroa and Winter Prep

 - Trying to overwinter very weak colonies instead of combining them.

-- Failing to finish varroa treatment in time, leaving winter bees heavily parasitised.
+- Failing to finish varroa treatment in time, or skipping post-treatment checks, leaving winter bees heavily parasitised.

 - Forgetting to fit mouse guards until mice have already moved in.